kaihendry/dabase.com/content/blog/working-group-tools.md

 {{< tweet 1237939442192539648 >}}

 **SOLUTION** [Basecamp](https://basecamp.com/how-it-works) appears like it ticks most boxes.
-How do to get the data out is an open question though.
+How do to get the data out or how to make use of its non-standard markup is another question entirely.